Ingredients Listed on a Food Label

 Here are a couple of things to keep in mind about everyday health and nutrition claims:

-Certified organic or organic: Various private companies have the authority to label products as organic.
+Certified organic or organic: Various private companies can label products as organic.
 But, each one of these products must adhere to national standards.

 Companies have different certification requirements based on where they are situated.